 Muriel also looked gratified, having considerable respect for academic study as some sort of moral enterprise, regularly boasting of Noakes’s extracurricular interests in the same way as a proud parent might flaunt their child’s achievements in the high jump.

-‘I always felt GCSEs and A levels seemed practically designed to stop youngsters like Natalie – Talented Late Developers (Markham could hear the capital letters as Muriel said this) – fulfilling their potential at school.’
+‘I always felt GCSEs and A levels seemed practically designed to stop youngsters like Natalie – Talented Late Developers (Markham could hear the capital letters as Muriel said this) – from fulfilling their potential at school.’
 Oddly enough, it was an observation he had heard many times from Olivia’s lips.
 Muriel bridled.
 ‘But I’ve always said you can’t beat the University of Life (more capitals).’
 Her beringed hand waved as though brandishing an invisible scroll, for all the world like Neville Chamberlain returning from Munich with his piece of paper.
 Markham felt a strong compulsion to laugh but maintained his expression of polite complaisance.

 Notwithstanding his amusement, he never failed to be moved by these glimpses of Muriel’s inner life, though he knew his ex would have scoffed at the rooted prejudices that ran through her like a stick of Blackpool rock.
 (Mrs Noakes would not have cared for that comparison on account of its vulgarity.)